 Five Things Audience Members Will Learn

-- Where does accessibility start in the agile development flow
+- Where accessibility starts in the agile development flow

 - Who is responsible for what aspects of accessible development

-- How do developers and testers take the design output and leverage that during development to improve outcomes
+- How developers and testers can take the design output and leverage that during development to improve outcomes

 - What tools can be used to make the entire process more efficient